rouenemedina/rouene-medina-photonest/PROPOSAL.md

 * POST /api/contact: Send a message to a photographer.

 ### Auth
+* POST /api/auth/register: User registration.
+* POST /api/auth/login: User login.
+* GET /api/auth/logout: User logout.

 ## Roadmap
 <!-- Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.
 This could be in Jira -->

 Week 1: Planning and Backend Development
-* Set up database schema and APIs for portfolio creation, and image management.
+* Set up database schema and APIs for user registration, portfolio creation, and image management.
-* Implement backend logic for handling image uploads using Cloudinary.
+* Implement backend logic for handling image uploads using Microsoft Azure and Onedrive API.
 * Begin frontend development for photgrapher profile and portfolio creation.
-* Begin frontend development for contact form
+* Begin frontend development for contact form.
+* Implement user authentication and profile management.

 Week 2: Frontend Development and Integration